Free Unit for Night by Elie Wiesel

 This are materials that I used to teach Night, by Elie Wiesel, to my 9 Intensified students.
 Since it is a short book and my 9 Intensified students are very strong readers, the unit is quick.
 This was also, clearly, one of my very early units and not my most cohesive work.
 I think the strengths of the unit are the extension activities and some of the literary device handouts.
 The lessons are detailed below and the handouts are linked to Google Docs.
+Please enjoy this free unit for Night.

 Unit Title: Night, by Elie Wiesel